chandantaluja/chandantaluja/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on MicroChip ATmega328PB.
+- 🔭 I’m currently working on AUTOSAR Ethernet Stack, Microcontroller ATmega328PB.
 - 🌱 I’m currently learning Embedded C.
 - 👯 I’m looking to collaborate on anything that creates Magic.
 - 🤔 I’m looking for help with writing low size and efficent codes.